Purp1eW0lf/Blue-Team-Notes/README.md

 # We can filter however we wish, so we can actively NOT look for .exes
 Get-ItemProperty -Path "HKLM:\System\CurrentControlSet\services\*" |
-where ImagePath -notlike "*.exe*" | ft -property PSChildName, ImagePath -wrap
+where ImagePath -notlike "*.exe*" | ft PSChildName, ImagePath -autosize | out-string -width 800

 #fuck it, double stack your filters to not look for an exe or a sys...not sure why, but go for it!
 Get-ItemProperty -Path "HKLM:\System\CurrentControlSet\services\*" |
 ? {($_.ImagePath -notlike "*.exe*" -and $_.Imagepath -notlike "*.sys*")} |
-ft -property PSChildName, ImagePath -wrap
+ft PSChildName, ImagePath -autosize | out-string -width 800

 #If you don't care about Reg Entry name, and just want the ImagePath
 (Get-ItemProperty -Path "HKLM:\System\CurrentControlSet\services\*").ImagePath